MEN'S ICE HOCKEY FAQS

 Where do the permanent seats begin?

-In the 100 (entry) level of the arena, permanent seating begins in row L on the sides and row M on the ends/corners.
+In the 100 (entry) level of the arena, permanent seating begins at row L on the sides.
+Permanent seating begins at row M on the ends/corners.
 Seats in the lower rows are temporary padded folding chairs.

 Which row is above the glass?

 Row R in the Entry Level (100s) is the first row of seating above the glass.
 Protective netting is in place on the corners and behind the goals.

 How are the seats numbered?

 When seated in a section, seat 1 is always on the right.

 What side is the team bench on?